learn-co-curriculum/dsc-introduction-to-sampling/README.md

-Recall that this is our true population statistic:
+Recall that this is our true population statistic $\mu$:

 ```python